ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ---

-## Coroutines
+## Co-routines

-Coroutines are interruptible (or pausable) functions.
-They are implemented in PHP using Generators and the yield keyword.
-The main difference between Coroutines and plain Generators is that data or exceptions can be 'sent' into the Coroutine, whereas a simple Generator can only produce output.
+Co-routines are interruptible (or pausable) functions.
+The main difference between Co-routines and plain Generators is that data or exceptions can be 'sent' into the Co-routine, whereas a simple Generator can only produce output.

 ---